MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-multimodal.md

 # Quickstart: Analyze multimodal content (Preview)

 The Multimodal API analyzes materials containing both image content and text content to help make applications and services safer from harmful user-generated or AI-generated content.
-Analyzing and image and its associated text together can preserve context and provide a more comprehensive understanding of the content.
+Analyzing an image and its associated text content together can preserve context and provide a more comprehensive understanding of the content.

 For more information on the way content is filtered, see the [Harm categories concept page](./concepts/harm-categories.md#multimodal-image-with-text-content).
 For API input limits, see the [Input requirements](./overview.md#input-requirements) section of the Overview.